bunyan-logger/demo-remote-logging/README.md

 Back in the local node, generate some log messages: you should see them appear in both global nodes.

+### The Regional and Global Loggers Seem to Lag...

+Good eye!
+When you use a remote logger, Bunyan attempts to reduce network overhead by batching log messages.
+What you're seeing is the default 200ms batching timeout.
+You can adjust both this timeout and the maximum batch size in the configuration.

 ## Next Steps...